dswwilliams/gammassl/README.md

     2. ViT + FrozenTarget + Crop and Resize
     3. ViT + FrozenTarget + Masking

+* Model Testing in separate repo, or the same repo?
+    * It's tempting to have a separate repo, but maybe its best to have it in both

 ### TODO
 * Link this repo to a forked version of the DINOv2 repo